 After we address "Our Father who art in heaven", we ask in the first petition: "Hallowed be Thy name."
 That is a spiritual blessing, that God's name be holy among us.
 "Thy kingdom come."
 That's a spiritual blessing.
+"Thy will be done on earth as it is in heaven."
+Another spiritual blessing.
 "Give us this day our daily bread."
 Oh, there's something we can easily comprehend: an earthly blessing.
 We need food and clothing and shelter, and this includes, as Luther teaches us in his explanation "What does this mean?
 Everything that we need for our bodily welfare...."
-"And forgive us out trespasses, as we forgive those who trespass against us."
+"And forgive us our trespasses, as we forgive those who trespass against us."
 Another spiritual blessing.
 "And lead us not into temptation."
 More spiritual blessings.
 And the last petition: "But deliver us from evil."
 Spiritual blessings.
-Jesus himself gives us 6 petitions for spiritual blessings, and only one for earthly blessings!
-Don't we often think our earthly blessings and possessions deserve much more attention than the spiritual blessings?
+Jesus himself gives us 6 petitions for spiritual blessings, and only one for earthly blessings?
 Our sinful flesh thinks so!